The Best Uncrowded Ski Resorts in the U.S.

 Powder Mountain, Utah

 True to its name, Powder Mountain, in Eden, Utah, is a haven for powder enthusiasts looking to escape the masses.
-Boasting one of the largest skiable areas in North America, Powder Mountain provides an authentic and unspoiled skiing experience.
-Despite not being as convenient to Salt Lake City International Airport as some of Utah’s more well-known resorts, like Snowbird and Alta, Powder is only an hour north.
-That puts it about the same distance from Salt Lake City as Park City Mountain and Deer Valley, albeit further away from Utah’s bustling ski scene.
+Boasting one of the largest skiable areas in North America, with 8,484 acres of skiable terrain, it offers an expanse of terrain you’ll find in few places.
+Powder is just over an hour north of Salt Lake City International Airport (SLC), which puts it about the same distance from Salt Lake City as Park City Mountain and Deer Valley.

 With a focus on preserving the natural beauty of the surroundings, Powder Mountain limits daily lift tickets to ensure a more intimate and enjoyable ski atmosphere.
 It’s also committed to making a minimal environmental impact on the surrounding mountains.
 As Powder Mountain develops, 80% of the overall property acreage will remain open for residents and visitors to enjoy.
-Minimal snowmaking machinery is used to compensate for what Mother Nature provides, making it one of the most authentic riding experiences in the U.S. Not to mention, guided cat skiing passes can be purchased for skiers and riders who want to rip turns off the beaten path.
-Note: There’s a shuttle system that will meet you at the bottom of your run to bring you back to the main lifts.
+Minimal snowmaking is used, making for a more all-natural ski experience.
+Bonus: Guided cat skiing passes can be purchased for skiers and riders who want to rip turns off the beaten path.
+There’s a shuttle system that meets skiers and riders at the bottom to bring them back to the main lifts.

 » View Powder Mountain Lodging Options